AlexQ6/Rails_notes/README.md

 Issues

 - User id in create method x
-- image not hosted on aws
+- image not hosted on aws x

 ## Database